harsh-coder-desgin/Movies-app/README.md

-This is my app Movies app of image in Next js app:

-1.Slideshow of Home page.
+Movies App (Built with Next.js)
+This is a Movies Web Application built using Next.js.
+Below are screenshots showcasing various features and pages of the app.

+1.Home Page - Slideshow of Featured Movies
+A dynamic slideshow showcasing popular and trending movies on the homepage.

 ![Screenshot 2025-05-04 154844](https://github.com/user-attachments/assets/018d4580-a566-4787-9026-e6382b3dffe8)